It’s always interesting to compare how other PMs manage projects, isn’t it?

-Keep in mind, that we only have four days and that much hours.
+Keep in mind, that we only have four days and that many hours.

 What happens after?

-Well, the business unit goes on with their priorities.
+Well, the business unit goes on with its priorities.
 They think they provided all the necessary details.
 We can work them out.

 So, here is the catch:

 We are interested in using their availability more then they do.

 Once you start digging, you will find out a lot of inconsistencies.

 Phase 4: Questions and Answers

 “Could you please clarify this area a bit more.” – It’s not the biggest problem here.

 It’s much worse to hear something like, “We didn’t think about it.
 We don’t know.”